hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 They described a new technology to participants, and, for each participant, told them a different year of the technology's invention.
 They repeated this for many technologies and participants, and they found that **peoples' judgments of whether a new technology is beneficial is best predicted by whether it was invented before or after they were born.**

 There are numerous famous examples of people condemning new technologies.
 [Plato bemoaned that invention of writing would ruin ruin peoples' memories](https://people.umass.edu/sharris/in/e491ho/PlatoWriting.htm).

+The knee-jerk response to new technology is [often hyperbolic pessimism](https://www.amyorben.com/publication/2020_orben_pops/).
+New technology can indeed have significantly negative impacts, but the initial backlash typically gets it completely wrong.
+The trick is to accurately judge the harms (and benefits) from very little information.

 Sociologists and psychologists have several theories why some people tend to predict catastrophe for new technologies.
 One possible explanation is that, for some people, it's hard to imagine the benefits of new inventions—which are diffuse and ambiguous—as compared to the very real prospect of losing something we have.
 The positives and negatives are real, but they're often not the things that people are afraid of.